 What’s more, it also takes time to fully engage with the different ways of thinking that externalising conversations represent.
 Externalising involves questioning the internalising practices that are such a pervasive part of everyday life.
 Externalising therefore represents more than simply a therapy ‘technique’.
 Those consulting us are having to routinely contend with internalising practices that seek to locate the problem within them.
 As narrative therapists, we see it as our role to provide some frameworks for alternative understandings and alternative actions.
 When we first begin to engage with externalising conversations, the implications of these new ways of thinking can take a bit of getting used to.
 For many of us it has represented a very different way of looking at our own lives as well as the lives of those with whom we work.5 On a practical note, there is one specific aspect of externalising conversations that practitioners sometimes struggle with early on.
 This relates to the dilemma of which metaphors to privilege in externalising conversations.
 Sometimes, when a problem is externalised, families consulting us might use metaphors of ‘combat’ in relation to the problem.
 They might mention how they’d like to ‘beat’, ‘war against’, ‘fight’ or ‘vanquish’ the problem.
 As practitioners, this can be a bit confusing.
 Metaphors of combat and competition are very common.
 Are these metaphors that we as therapists should engage with?
 Sometimes, engaging in metaphors of combat and competition can contribute to stress and tension and can mean that subtleties of experience can be missed.
+Good thing there are hemp strains that can help people out in battling such stress and tension.
 Engaging in metaphors of conflict and combat might also replicate ways of being in the world that we do not wish to be associated with.
 In other circumstances, however, where people may literally be struggling for their lives (in relation to life-threatening eating disorders, or the voices of self-hate for example) people may believe that combat metaphors are the most accurate and fitting descriptions for what they are going through.
 What seems important is that as therapists we don’t introduce metaphors of conflict or combat, and that we are aware of the wide range of other metaphors about how problems can become less centred in people’s lives.
 These include metaphors of reclaiming one’s life from the effects of the problem, escaping the effects of the problem, revising one’s relationship with the problem, educating the problem, negotiating with the problem, organising a truce with the problem, taming the problem, undermining the problem.
 Further metaphors can involve people deciding which invitations from the problem they wish to take up and which they are declining.
 There are countless non-violent, non-adversarial and non-competitive ways in which people go about reducing the influence of problems in their lives.
 Very little of the literature about narrative therapy has ever emphasised combat metaphors, or attempts to vanquish problems from people’s lives.
 Most of our work as narrative therapists involves engaging with people around an enormously wide range of alternative metaphors.

 8) What about when someone is acting badly to others – bullying, teasing or using violence?
 Can you use externalising conversations in situations like this?